CityofPittsburgh/burghs-eye-view/README.md

-Burgh's Eye View is the framework used by Pittsburgh I+P's Analytics & Strategy team for mapping open data.
+Burgh's Eye View is the core application used by Pittsburgh I+P's Analytics & Strategy team for mapping open data.